Some use cases¶

 Of course, this require more work than just using an existing public service, but the benefits are huge!

-both Nmap and Masscan), as IVRE needs the XML output file.
+-o for Zgrab2, as IVRE needs the XML output file for Nmap and

 You can use